aneoconsulting/ArmoniK/infrastructure/armonik/README.md

         --from-file=certificate_pfx=$ARMONIK_EXTERNAL_REDIS_CERTIFICATES_DIRECTORY/certificate.pfx
 ```

-## ActiveMQ storage
+## ActiveMQ Client secret

-ActiveMQ client use a file `amqp-credentials.json`.
+ActiveMQ client uses a file `amqp-credentials.json`.
 This is the file which stores user credentials.

-In this project, we have a file of name `amqp-credentials.json` in [credentials](../credentials ) directory:
+In this project, we have a file of name `amqp-credentials.json` in [credentials](../credentials ) directory, like:

 ```json
 {